We will help you to decide whether a Husky puppy is the right dog for you and your family.

 They have a deeply imbedded desperation and need to run.
 These dogs are marathon runners, not sprinters.
 They need an awful lot of steady paced exercise.
 Perhaps up to two hours every single day.

 If you are a keep jogger, biker or hiker, your Husky will delight in keeping you company on extended tips outside.
 They also love being worked in the manner of their ancestors, pulling sleds in gangs and racing.

 Despite his love of exercise, another tricky aspect of Husky care is his inclination to run off when out and about.
 You will need to go to great lengths to keep him safe, in a way that you wouldn’t necessarily need to bother with another breed of dog.

-What is the best way to exercise a Husky?
+What is the best way to exercise a full grown Husky?